merijntiebie/Connect4/NOTES.md

 ✅ Player 2 -> Yellow

 ## Players can play a disk in a column

+### Empty board
-🙌 Empty board, player 1 in column 0
+✅ red disc in column 0
+✅ yellow disc in column 1
+✅ red disc in column 4